I tried deploying an AI agent to AgentCore using AgentCore CLI

 --enable-on-create

-Using the --enable-on-create flag enables online evaluation immediately after deployment.
-Without this flag, it remains Disabled after deployment, and you need to manually enable it from the management console.
+Adding --enable-on-create enables online evaluation immediately after deployment.
+Without this flag, it remains disabled after deployment and needs to be manually enabled from the management console.

 Cleanup